Waves of suicide drones strike Ukraine's capital, 4 killed

-KYIV, Ukraine (AP) — Waves of explosives-laden suicide drones struck Ukraine's capital Monday, setting buildings ablaze and tearing a hole in one of them while sending people scurrying for shelter or trying to shoot down the kamikazes.
+KYIV, Ukraine (AP) — Waves of explosives-laden suicide drones struck Ukraine's capital Monday, setting buildings ablaze and tearing a hole in one of them.
+People scurried for shelter or tried to shoot down the kamikazes.

 The concentrated use of the drones was the second barrage in as many weeks — after months where air attacks had become become a rarity in central Kyiv.
-The assault sowed terror and frayed nerves as blasts echoed across the city.
-Energy facilities were struck, and one drone slammed into a residential building, killing four people, authorities said.
+The assault sowed terror and frayed nerves as blasts rocked the city.
+Energy facilities were struck.
+One drone largely collapsed a residential building, killing four people, authorities said.

-The drones appeared to include Iranian-made Shaheds.
-Intense, sustained bursts of gunfire rang out as they buzzed overhead, apparently from soldiers trying to destroy them.
+Intense, sustained bursts of gunfire rang out as the Iranian-made Shahed drones buzzed overhead, apparently from soldiers trying to destroy them.
 Others headed for shelter, nervously scanning the skies.
-But Ukraine has become grimly accustomed to attacks nearly eight months into the Russian invasion, and city life resumed as rescuers picked through the debris.
+But Ukraine has become grimly accustomed to attacks nearly eight months into the Russian invasion, and city life resumed as rescuers picked through debris.

 Previous Russian airstrikes on Kyiv were mostly with missiles.
 Mayor Vitali Klitschko said Monday's barrage came in successive waves of 28 drones — in what many fear could become a more common mode of attack as Russia seeks to avoid depleting its stockpiles of long-range precision missiles.

 One strike appeared to target the city’s heating network, hitting an operations center.
-Another slammed into a four-story residential building, ripping a large hole in it and collapsing at least three apartments on top of each other.
+Another slammed into a four-story residential building, ripping open a gaping hole and collapsing at least three apartments on top of each other.
 Four bodies were recovered, including those of a woman who was 6 months pregnant and her husband, Klitschko said.
 An older woman and another man also were killed there.

 An Associated Press photographer caught one of the drones on camera, its triangle-shaped wing and pointed warhead clearly visible against the blue sky.